MatrixAINetworkMan/WEEKLY-Q-As/README.md

 ### QUESTIONS COMING NEXT

 Q1.
 Lets say I own 50000 MAN and my brother own 50000 MAN，From economical side of view would it be more profitable and make more sense to put tokens together and run verification masternode, then split profits half, or run 2 x 50 000 mining masternodes separatelly.

+Q2.
+What happens when all these tokens are distributed?
+How wil matrix continue to give rewards to miners and masternodes?